OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 #### g. **Canopy Cover**

 Computed as the proportion of first-return points above 1m in each grid cell.
-It requires normalized LAS and is output per tile.
+It requires a normalized point cloud file and is output per tile.

 #### h. **Density >2m**

 Proportion of all points above 2m in each cell.
-Useful for understanding vertical complexity across strata.
+Useful for understanding vertical complexity across forest strata.

 ### 4. **Output and Logging**